diogotcorreia/master-thesis/docs/content/ch03-method.typ

 Then, #cohort_size projects were randomly sampled from each cohort, resulting in a total of #platform_size projects for each platform, and a final dataset of size #dataset_size.
+Using this cohort-based sampling ensures packages and repositories of varying popularity are equally represented in the analysed dataset, and therefore the results can be generalised regardless of popularity.
 This process is pictured in @fg:dataset-cohorts.

 #figure(